Trust Ports Guide to Good Governance

 Cowes Harbour is a Trust Port, an independent statutory body run for the benefit of stakeholders and the community in general.

-MTP reminds CHC that their primary duty is to safeguard the harbour as a valuable asset, and that CHC is responsible for handing on the harbour in the same or better condition for future generations.
+PGGG reminds CHC that their primary duty is to safeguard the harbour as a valuable asset, and that CHC is responsible for handing on the harbour in the same or better condition for future generations.

 PGGG sets out CHC’s commercial accountability, and provides an acceptable level of return to be ploughed back into the port or otherwise directed towards the interests of stakeholders.
 It stresses the importance of consultation with stakeholders, and provides a management framework establishing the principles of appointment to the Board of Commissioners and the standards to which the Board should adhere.

 Finally, PGGG establishes the requirement for accounts, audit, and reporting to achieve a high level of probity and regularity.